Luke Day: Shays' Rebellion

+According to John Lockwood: It was more the result of accident than any other cause that Shays had the precedence, and the fortune to make his name infamous by association with the rebellion in which he was engaged.
+Day was the stronger man, in mind and will, the equal of Shays in military skill, and his superior in the gift of speech.

 Later years

 The Society of the Cincinnati, which he had joined to solidify his legacy, dismissed him as a member on July 13, 1787, due to his involvement in Shays' Rebellion.
 When Luke Sr. died in 1791, Luke Jr. was not named in his will.
 It is not known whether this was due to his participation in the rebellion, or other factors.
 He was brought to court several times for unpaid mortgage debts.
 Luke was known to have suffered from gout in his later years, and lived out his life in relative poverty and obscurity.

 Death

 On June 1, 1801, shortly before his 58th birthday, Luke died at his home in West Springfield.
 Due to his infamy at the time as a leader of Shays' Rebellion, he was buried next to his mother in an unmarked grave at Paucatuck Cemetery to prevent desecration, and only received a headstone almost two centuries later, in 1987, from the Ramapogue Historical Society.